UK-MAC/CloverLeaf/README.md

 ### CUDA Build

-A CUDA build of CloverLeaf will be included in a future release, and is currently under production and testing.
+A CUDA build of CloverLeaf is now included in the repository, and has been tested on large GPU systems successfully.
+One extra command is required to compile to take account on the NVIDIA GPU being used.
+Set NV_ARCH=FERMI for M2090 cards and NV_ARCH=KEPLER for K20 cards.

 ## Running the Code